bitcoinfo/bitcoin-history/before-bitcoin/cypherpunks.md

 What follows is a list of books that were influential upon early cypherpunks.
 As time goes on, I'll add more modern material.
 Also, Cypherpunk is an offshoot of Cyberpunk, as such, there is much overlapp in the culture and cyberpunk literature should be of interest to those trying to delve into the cypherpunk mythos.

+* [Crypto](https://www.goodreads.com/book/show/984428.Crypto), by Steven Levy - Pre-History from the 50's up to the cypherpunk era.

 * May's Recommended readings, from [cyphernomicon](https://nakamotoinstitute.org/static/docs/cyphernomicon.txt).
   * 1984 by George Orwell '49
   * Atlas Shrugged by Ayn Rand '57